MobinNesari81/CS-AP/project.md

 permalink: /project/
 ---
 # Projects Description:
-In this project you shall implement two projects.
-One for Nowruz and another one for your final one.
+In this course, you shall implement two projects.
+One for Nowruz and another one for your final project (Mission Impossible!).

 ## Nowruz Project:
 Coming Soon! :)